Measurement of the static Stark Shift of the $7s \ ^2S_{1/2}$ level in atomic cesium

 To dc Stark shift the $6s\rightarrow 7s$ transition, the cw laser light at 1079 nm intersects the atomic beam centered on a set of parallel plates used to generate an electric field.
 The plates are constructed of 2'' unprotected gold coated square mirrors.
-The mirrors are spaced using precise ceramic spacers whose length is known to within 1 $\mu$m and whose coefficient of thermal expansion is \num{7} ppm$/^{\circ}$C. Three spacers separate the gold coated mirrors and give a field plate spacing of 8.169 (1) mm, where the parentheses represent one standard error in uncertainty.
+The mirrors are spaced using precise ceramic spacers whose length is known to within 1 $\mu$m and whose coefficient of thermal expansion is \num{7} ppm$/^{\circ}$C. Three spacers separate the gold coated mirrors and give a field plate spacing of 8.169 (1) mm, where the quantity in parentheses represents one standard error in uncertainty.
 We apply a potential difference of up to 5 kV to the field plates.
 The voltage applied to the plates is continuously monitored during data collection and deviates by less than 8 ppm during 10 scans across the two-photon transition.

-A high voltage divider allows up to 5 kV to be divided down and digitized using a calibrated 7.5 digit digital multimeter.
-The voltage divider is composed of high performance thin film resistors (Caddock) with a voltage nonlinearity of less than 6 ppb/V and a temperature coefficient of less than 5 ppm/$^\circ$C. The resistors are mounted between two thermally conductive pads on top of a large copper heat sink.
-A small fan ensures that the apparatus is at room temperature for any of the applied voltages.
-The temperature deviation of the block is monitored and does not deviate by more than 2 $^\circ$C due to room temperature fluctuations.
-The resistive divider is well characterized using two recently calibrated digital multimeters.

-The frequency of the 1079 nm laser is stabilized in an optical-phase-lock loop to a tooth of a commercial (Menlo) frequency comb laser source (FCL).
-This FCL is an erbium doped fiber laser whose repetition rate and carrier envelope offset frequency are both stabilized to a GPS conditioned oscillator.
-After spectral broadening and bandpass filtering, the comb light is beat against the 1079 nm ECDL light.
+The frequency of the 1079 nm laser is stabilized in an optical-phase-lock loop to a tooth of a commercial (Menlo) frequency comb laser source (FCL) whose repetition rate and carrier-envelope offset frequency are both stabilized to a GPS conditioned oscillator.
+The comb light is beat against the 1079 nm ECDL light.
 The beat signal is mixed down with a reference oscillator and low pass filtered.
 This signal then acts as a phase reference between the frequency comb tooth and the cw 1079 nm ECDL output.
 The frequency of the 1079 nm ECDL is then stabilized to offset phase lock the ECDL to the comb tooth.
 Once phase locked, the ECDL attains the inherent stability and linewidth (\num{65} kHz) of the comb tooth.
-The 1079 nm ECDL frequency is then finely tuned by varying the reference oscillator frequency.
-To determine the laser frequency, we measure the laser frequency roughly using a wavemeter, count the beat note frequency, and determine whether we are above or below the nearest comb tooth.

-We conduct measurements by beating against a single frequency comb tooth for both hyperfine transitions.
-As a result, only the difference in frequency between the ECDL and the comb, $\nu_{\rm beat}$, is necessary for determining the Stark shift.